What is Software Quality Assurance?

 They focus on the organization’s infrastructure, SQA system, requirements leaving the choice of tools and methods of testing to an organization.
 Their standard objective is “what” to achieve.
 It assures that organizations achieve an acceptable quality of software.

 2. Software Project Development Process standards which are known as Project Process Standards.

 Example: ISO/IEC 12207 IEEEStd 1012-1998.

-They focus on methodologies that must be implemented in the software development and maintenance.
+They focus on methodologies that must be implemented in software development and maintenance.
 It focuses on “how” to perform.
-It includes design documentation requirements, steps to be taken, software testing to be performed and design review and review issues.
+It includes design documentation requirements, steps to be taken, software testing to be performed, and design review and review issues.